swordfatih/CNRoom/README.md

 **Library vocabulary**

-I use the arrangement metaphor, you can imagine a corridor (base directory) with several rooms (directories), each rooms contains drawers (files), inside these drawers you can tidy up papers (keys) with informations written on (values).
-So you can enter in a room, open a drawer and take a paper to write on or to read.
+I use the arrangement metaphor, you can imagine a room (base directory) with several drawers (files), inside these drawers you can tidy up papers (keys) with informations written on (values).

 **Example code**